matthew-davis/bliss-keyboard/README.md

   * This is a mandatory component
 * Characters Box
   * Output for characters/words returned from menu selection or searching
-  * Each character gets s tooltip with the default language used to indicate the character
+  * Each character gets a tooltip with the default language used to indicate the character
   * Need to indicate on each key a colour tab representing the POS colour
   * Need to indicate where in the tree structure the user is as well as letting them